 The main reason I used paper towels was to keep my lettuce fresh.
 I would buy a head of lettuce, cut it up ready for my salad, put it in my Tupperware, and fold a paper towel over the top to extend the life of my green gold.
 This was the last thing I gave up, and the only time I occasionally still slip up and use a paper towel.
 This is where tea towels come in handy.
 They are usually very thin and smaller than a hand towel.
 You can fold this puppy up in any Tupperware and keep all leafy greens fresh without creating any waste!

 Pro tip: Only hand-wash a fancy tea towel.
-The ones I have are super delicate and I ruined a couple by machine-washing them with all my other laundry.
+The ones I have are super delicate and I ruined a couple by machine-washing them with my other laundry.

 Tea Towels Worth Trying

-I hope these tips keep you away from plastic-wrapped paper towels and on the right path of sustainability.
+I hope these tips keep you away from plastic-wrapped paper towels and on the right path to sustainability.
 I know things that are so commonplace are the hardest to give up and the weirdest to explain to family and friends, but soon you won’t even notice a difference.
 Your normal will always adapt to your life, and knowing you’re helping the environment just a little every day makes you a cloth-towel-using superhero.

 What tips do you have to stop using paper towels?